 - Complete the online New Student Checklist.
-With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory on-campus orientation, take placement tests online, and get ready to meet with your advisor.
+With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory remote orientation, take placement tests online, and get ready to meet with your advisor.

 - Complete the mandatory online orientation (in the New Student Checklist), which will outline college- and university-wide policies, the CLA advising system, degree requirements, and career resources that are available to you.
 Available in mid-May for fall semester and mid-November for spring semester.

-- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your on-campus orientation.
+- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your remote orientation.
 International students will complete a Global Gopher online orientation in addition to a CLA transfer online orientation, included on your New Student Checklist.

 - Parents and guests of transfer students are invited to attend the Parent Orientation Program.
 Get answers to questions about University resources, opportunities, and what to expect the first year.